hannesdatta/thesis-guide/content/contact/_index.md

 date: 2020-05-19T09:00:00+02:00
 ---

-This companion has been published by [Hannes Datta](https://hannesdatta.com), though it builds on the shoulders of several of my former colleagues and advisors, all of which
-I have (hopefully in a complete sense) listed in the [acknowledgements section](acknowledgements) of this page.
+This companion has been published by [Hannes Datta](https://hannesdatta.com).
+It builds upon the work of several of Hannes's former colleagues and advisors, all of which are listed (hopefully in a complete sense) in the [acknowledgements section](acknowledgements).

-Want to know more about me and my research?
-Please browse my [personal website](https://hannesdatta.com) and [research profile at Tilburg University](https://tiu.nu/datta).
+Want to know more about Hannes and his research?
+Please checkout his [personal website](https://hannesdatta.com) and [research profile at Tilburg University](https://tiu.nu/datta).

 <!--Submit the form and confirm your email address at [Formspree](https://formspree.io/).-->